 Students who wish their papers to be considered for the honor should explain in the cover letter accompanying the submission the main reasons why the paper represents a significant contribution to the field, and mark the appropriate box for the Featured Student Research paper during the online submission process.

-- Presents quantitative empirical and theoretical studies in the analysis of animal behavior at the level of the individual, group, population, community, and species
+- We publish a broad range of quantitative empirical and theoretical studies in the analysis of animal behavior, at individual, group, population, community, and species level.

 - Theo C. M. Bakker,